 The accident death rate for men has been almost three times that of women.
 Statistics Canada reported in 2004 that men experienced 13 motor vehicle deaths per 100,000 Canadians, while women accounted for only 5 deaths per 100,000.

 There are factors that these results may not reveal.
 For example, if one were to examine cab drivers only, most statistics might show a male bias, given that male taxi drivers vastly outnumber female drivers.
 Similarly, men may take the wheel more often than women in shared vehicles.
-Statistics based on a number of incidents per 100 km driven might provide a more accurate reflection of comparative safety between genders.
+Statistics based on the number of incidents per 100 km driven might provide a more accurate reflection of comparative safety between genders.
 However, if these exist, they are difficult to locate.